-Rahul Advani, Chairman & Founder
+Rahul Advani, Founder

 Energy Capital Partners

 Rahul, a Founder and the Chairman of StreetWise Partners, is a Principal and founding team member of Energy Capital Partners, a private equity firm with over $6.5 billion under management.
 Previously, he was a junior member of the management team that built and successfully sold Orion Power Holdings, Inc., a $4 billion wholesale energy company.
 Rahul has also been a Director of Corporate Investment and Development for Starwood Hotels where he focused on large acquisitions and new build projects.
 Earlier in his career, Rahul was as an analyst within the investment banking division of Morgan Stanley.
 Prior to that, Rahul worked at PricewaterhouseCoopers in its Financial Advisory Services group.
 He received an M.B.A. from Harvard Business School in 2004 and a B.A. in mathematical economics in 1996 from Colgate University where he was also captain of the NCAA Division I men’s swim team.
-Rahul lives with his wife, Shibani, and daughter in New York City.
+Rahul lives with his wife, Shibani, and daughter in La Jolla, CA.

 Matt Gorin, Founder